 Allow water between meals, but limit juice and milk to mealtimes

 Set up fun activities between meals and snacks when children are most likely to ask for food.
 These are good technology times, arts and crafts, or other hands on activities.

+Going outside to play and exercise during these times is also a good idea, as long as it is safe and weather permitting.

 If you need help setting up some picture schedules to show children what they can expect at home, let us know.

 Shopping: Many stores are running out of foods and/or are setting limits on what you can buy.
 Consider calling your local grocery stores (or go to customer service) and see what they are doing for ordering.
-Wegman’s is ordering food daily, but only half of what they are is getting delivered.
+Wegman’s is ordering food daily, but only half of what they are ordering is getting delivered.
 They may be able to accommodate you with some specific food items or special order things.
 You can mention you have a child with special dietary needs, especially those who are allergen free as those items are running out quickly.

 Consider ordering some dry goods on line through Walmart.com or other websites.
+They may stop deliveries soon, so check this quickly.

+Some restaurants are still doing take out or deliveries, check with the ones you frequent if those are the only foods available at this time.

 You can call the company too to see if they can send you some of the foods your child needs.